Sriram-20/Appointment-prediction-Bayesian-Networks/README.md

 # Appointment

 Here we are predicting the he/she can make an appointment on time or not.
-We are using 4 nodes to predict this there are Rain, Train, Maintenance, Appointment.
+We are using 4 nodes to predict this.
+There are Rain, Train, Maintenance, Appointment.

 1. Rain has no parent.
 2. Train has two parent (Rain, Maintenance).